 But one issue being fought out on the streets of Ramadi, Fallujah and even Baghdad could determine the results of the election and Maliki’s political fate.
 In 2010, the prime minister’s State of Law Coalition was able to win election based on two developments.
 First, Maliki was able to restore security to areas of Baghdad and Basra where rival Shi’a militias were battling for control of lucrative smuggling routes and oil revenues.
 His willingness to take on these militias, especially those of the Sadr Movement, the Islamic Supreme Council of Iraq (ISCI) and the Fadhila Party, brought him a brief upsurge of support among Sunnis and Kurds as well as Shi’ites.
 Second, he was able to out-maneuver his rival, Iyad Allawi’s Iraqiya List, which had won two more seats than the State of Law Coalition in the 2010 parliamentary elections, by getting the Supreme Court to agree with his view that a coalition formed after an election could choose the new prime minister and form the government.
 This was in direct contravention of the Constitution, which said that after the election the winning party or coalition had that right, which would probably have made Allawi prime minister.

 Maliki now faces his most serious, and possibly final, election battle.
 Should he fail to end the violence that plagues Anbar, Nineveh and Mosul, then it is hard to see him winning the election or retaining support from what is now a dysfunctional Shi’a coalition.
 Failure in Anbar would likely cost him the internal as well as foreign (meaning Iranian) support that has helped him maintain control of Iraqi politics.
-However, should Maliki manage to resolve the conflicts between the Sunni Arabs and the government and eliminate the threat from the Islamic State of Iraq and Syria (ISIS), then he could win.
+However, should Maliki manage to resolve the conflicts between the Sunni Arabs and the government and eliminate the threat from (ISIS), then he could win.
 It is a desperate game.
 The cost of failure will be high, but so will the price of success.

 Preparing for war and election